nelson-lang/nelson-gitbook/en/linear_algebra/issymmetric.md

 ## Input argument

- - x - a numeric value: scalar or matrix (double or single, integers).
+ - x - a numeric value: scalar or matrix (double or single, integers, logical).
  - tol - a numeric value: finite and >= 0.

 ## Output argument